Blog 2: Compressing compression into a five-minute read!

 Let's take the bewildering topic of audio compression-- and compress it: Here's the only reason your recording will need it.

-8/26/20255 min read
+8/26/20256 min read

 The complications surrounding compression have arisen by virtue of the many ways that audio engineers have seen that compression may be applied.
 We have seen it has everything to do with dynamic range.
 So let’s consider these dynamic range situations:

 -2.
-A singer gets too loud every time she sings F# above middle C.
+A singer gets too loud every time she sings F# above middle C. That's just the nature of his voice.

 -3.
 Another singer sings the chorus so loud that either it is too loud or the verses are too soft for the whole song.